archivesspace/tech-docs/ASTRO/src/content/docs/about/development.md

 Files placed in `public` are not processed by Astro.
 They are copied directly to the output and made available from the root of the site, so `public/favicon.svg` becomes available at `docs.archivesspace.org/favicon.svg`, while `public/example/slides.pdf` becomes available at `docs.archivesspace.org/example/slides.pdf`.

-## Update dependencies
+## Update npm dependencies

-Run the following commands locally to update dependencies, then push the changes upstream.
+Run the following commands locally to update the npm dependencies, then push the changes upstream.

 ```sh
 # List outdated dependencies